ValerioCipolla/change-to-upper-kata/README.md

 Thanks for checking out our kata.
 We created this to cement our Python skills (after only 5 hours of learning!).

-To play please make sure you have a version of Python install on your machine by typing in your terminal
+To play please make sure you have a version of Python installed on your machine by typing in your terminal

 `python --version`